 OK, so I don’t often actually use a trowel in my line of work, but people think archaeology, they think trowels.
 They don’t really think of several kg’s of rather expensive electronics being carried/dragged/hefted about going beep.

 This blog serves as (amongst other things) a place to ramble about archaeology and computing, a place to keep in contact with good friends from all over the world, and sometimes I just wants to have a good old kvetch.
+These days it’s mostly a personal blog, rather than an academic or research one, but I will sometimes post about work 🙂

 I lurk about in plenty of online places.
 The prettiest way to see them all is at flavours.me.